 Using cloud platforms for backups to meet the offsite and multiple media criteria is simple.
 You can use tools like Veeam’s Cloud Connect to push new or existing backups to your chosen cloud partner.

 In addition to full servers, files, and databases, data for cloud applications such as Microsoft 365 can now be backed up to the cloud – often to low-cost object storage for archival purposes.
 For example, Microsoft retains SharePoint data for only 93 days by default.
 Veeam, or other backup software, can use Office 365 backup to push the data to cloud partners and protect data for as long as necessary.

 Virtual Systems: Your Cloud-First IT Partner

-If you’re trying to handle your business’s cloud migration on your own, you may discover that it’s not as simple as you expected.
+If you’re trying to handle your business’s cloud migration strategy on your own, you may discover that it’s not as simple as you might have expected.
 When questions and challenges come up, our team at Virtual Systems is here to help.

-Unlike big-box firms, we provide customized solutions that we tailor to your business’ exact needs.
-And if you’re not sure what you need, we can help you find and build the right solutions.
+Unlike big-box firms, we provide customized cloud solutions tailored to your business needs.
+And if you’re not sure what you need or how to prioritize, we can help you find and build the right cloud migration plan.